 Contact the Admissions Office via email to inquire about testing accommodations for children with physical difficulties, or documented disabilities, such as color blindness or hearing impairment.

-A NOTE ABOUT “PREPPING” FOR THE MODIFIED STANFORD BINET V:
++A NOTE ABOUT “PREPPING” FOR THE TEST: